TAbdiukov/SCAPTURE/README.md

 ## Interesting insights

 * Sometimes, upon startup, the tool captures out-of-place random icons, such as the classic Windows logo (observed on Windows 10!).
-* Clipboard.GetData.Type *LITERALLY* lets you read and write everywhere, just like fmt str.
-It deals Booleans, sure, but still peculiar.
+* `Clipboard.GetData.Type` lets you read and write everywhere within application memory.
+It deals Booleans, but still peculiar.

 ## Sidenote
 * Third Eye Symbol icon icon by Icons8